chop-dbhi/diff-table/README.md

 Two CSV files.

-*Note: at this time records must be pre-sorted by the key columns.*
+*Note: this assumes the CSV files are pre-sorted by the specified key columns.*

 ```
 diff-table \